Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 You can add multiple **Track Goal** Nodes in the same Flow to track different steps and KPIs.

+To mark a goal as completed, add both the initial step and the step you marked as completed.
+Without a completion step, your goal will be partially completed or incomplete if only the initial step is triggered.

 ### Track a Goal in the Insights Dashboard

 Once a goal and its steps are added to your Flows, you can monitor metrics in the Insights dashboard.